Below you will find a short description of projects previously carried out at or in relation to the Center.

 The project will contribute to a more adequate understanding of social phenomena by working out a key factor in social coordination processes: the affective dimension of collective intentionality which is rooted in our bodily existence.

 4-year funding of a Marie Curie Initial Training Network under the 7th Framework Programme entitled "Towards an embodied science of intersubjectivity (TESIS)".
 The network coordinator was Thomas Fuchs, University of Heidelberg, Germany.
-Amount obtained: 3.7 mill DKK.
+The amount obtained: 3.7 mill DKK.

 3-year funding of "Digging for the Roots of Understanding (DRUST)" - a research project under the ESF EUROCORES program Understanding and Misunderstanding: Cognition, Communication and Culture.
 The project leader was Günther Knoblich, Radboud University Nijmegen, Netherlands.
 Amount obtained: 720.000 DKK